-A most interesting city with a rich and colourful history which has held on proudly to its heritage but also embraced modernisation, it boasts the title of ‘best small city of the future’ and is consistently ranked as one of the most affluent and flourishing cities in the UK outside of London.
-Internationally, it was recently ranked as the thirteenth largest financial centre and the fourth largest in Europe.
+A most interesting city with a rich and colourful history which has held on proudly to its heritage but also fully embraced modernisation, it boasts the title of ‘best city in the world’ according to Time Out magazine and is consistently ranked as one of the most affluent and flourishing cities in the UK outside of London.
+Edinburgh is a leading financial centre within the UK, Europe and is steadily rising globally.
 The award winning EICC hosts regular conferences and events for the financial sector.

-Major industries therefore obviously involve banking and financial services but also a large focus is on education, health, software and digital, energy and engineering, creative, life sciences, food and drink and robotics and artificial intelligence.
+Major industries include banking, finance, education, healthcare, software and digital, energy and engineering, creative, life sciences, food and drink and robotics and artificial intelligence.
 Hospitality, entertainment, retail and leisure are all thriving especially as they are linked to the huge amount of visitors drawn to Edinburgh.
 Tourism, both national and international, plays a massive factor within Edinburgh's economy and brings in a staggering amount of revenue per annum.

-With so much to see and do in Edinburgh, just a handful of the more well known attractions are Edinburgh Castle which interestingly nestles upon an extinct volcano~Castle Rock from which you can admire the unrivalled views of the city and beyond.
+With so much to see and do in Edinburgh, just a handful of the more well known attractions include Edinburgh Castle which interestingly nestles upon an extinct volcano~Castle Rock~from which you can admire the unrivalled views of the city and beyond.
 You may even spot the ghosts that are said to haunt the castle!
-Edinburgh Zoo, Holyrood Park incorporating Arthurs Seat~ a 640 acre park close to Holyrood Palace, the Scottish National Gallery, Dynamic Earth Museum and the eerie yet fascinating underground city of The Real Mary Kings Close are all definitely worth visiting.
+Edinburgh Zoo, Holyrood Park incorporating Arthurs Seat~ a large park close to Holyrood Palace, the Scottish National Gallery, Dynamic Earth Museum and the eerie yet fascinating underground city of The Real Mary Kings Close are all definitely worth visiting.

-There are a wide selection of restaurants and shops to explore which will cater for all tastes, budgets and preferences.
-It’s often said that it is the locals that make all the difference and according to recent in depth studies by a well known leisure company, Edinburgh has been named as the friendliest city in the UK so you are certain of a very warm and heartfelt welcome.
+It is often said that it is the locals that make all the difference when in a new place.
+Edinburgh is consistently classed as one the friendliest cities in the UK so you are very certain of a warm welcome!

 If you’re looking for a new career in Edinburgh, we recommend attending our Edinburgh Careers Fair!
 Our career fair will offer candidates from all backgrounds, experience and education levels the opportunity to speak to representatives from an abundance of local employers.
 Book a ticket today!